HectorVilas/odin-form/README.md

 <p>I also added a little text to empty fields:</p>
 <img src="./READMEmd/progress03.gif">
 <p>There's still a LOT of work to do.
 This form is way far from finished.</p>

+<h2>Update 5</h2>
+<p>I've been working on something pretty basic but necessary.</p>
+<p>First, I've been working in the media query, now the forms are usable even in a very narrow window.
+Also a little of styling.</p>
+<p>Then I added the classic "need/have an accout?
+Click here" to swap between forms.
+When the user clicks on it, the two fulscreen images will cover the viewport again, then will shrink to reveal the other form.
+I think it looks pretty good.</p>
+<p>There's still a lot of work to do.
+I need to use RegEx for patterns, limit the input type (only numbers in the Phone field) and give some attention to the password.</p>

 <h2></h2>
 <p></p>